axisrow/mychem3d/README.md

   -   middle button for change selected node in selected atom
   - Right mouse button on selected - context menu for actions
   - a new atom can be grown from the selected atom node using the numeric keys
+  - "a" - set axis in direction of selected node

 *qt5 issue*
 issue error: could not find or load the Qt platform plugin "windows" in ""